cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/risk-of-indirection.md

 And remember: how do you know that check24, Savedo, Weltsparen or Zinspilot are not similar schemes?

-#### Credit broker business inside a traditional bank
+#### Interest rate broker business inside a traditional bank

 As already mentined above, in the absence of end-to-end legally binding electronic signatures in the interest rate broker businesses the only other viable solution I’d see is that a solvent third party would insure and cover the full end-to-end process risk.

-The first larger German banks have started to replicate the credit broker business for their customers like [Deutsche Bank](https://www.deutsche-bank.de/) or [IKB](https://www.ikb.de/) or some Sparkassen.
+The first larger German banks have started to replicate the interest rate broker business for their customers like [Deutsche Bank](https://www.deutsche-bank.de/) or [IKB](https://www.ikb.de/) or some Sparkassen.
 If the risks of the interest rate broker business model are covered by a solvent traditional bank, I’d say that the situation looks much better.
 You still would need to read the fine-print to find out which risks they actually cover, but if you go into the web-interface of your “house-bank” (the web-interface of your bank that you regularly use for any other bank